Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 In short, yes.
 Windows 11 comes with an in-built password manager.
 It is known as Credential Manager to keep your passwords secure in the OS.

-Inside the Credential Manager menu, you can view all of your web credentials as well as the credentials that you have saved on your Windows PC.
+Inside the Credential Manager menu, you can view all of your web credentials and the credentials you saved on your Windows PC.

 Credentials Manager was introduced with Windows Vista.
-It stores your login information, username, passwords, addresses, and much more.
-You can open the Credentials Manager by opening the Control Panel > User accounts > Manage your credentials.
+It stores your login information, username, passwords, addresses, etc. You can open the Credentials Manager by opening the Control Panel > User accounts > Manage your credentials.

 How do I turn on Microsoft Multi-Factor Authentication?